AlexW8719/AlexW8719/README.md

 Angular Front-end developer
 ---------------------------

 Having completed my studies at Logos IT Academy in 2022, I gained a deep understanding of front-end development and honed my Angular skills.
 My internship at SoftServe from September 2022 to February 2023 provided practical experience in working with web applications.
-Since April 2023, I have been working at Insider as an Angular developer.
+Since April 2023, I have been working as an Angular developer.
 Additionally, from June to September 2023, I led the front-end team at Baza Trainee Ukraine for the "1000 and 1 Song" project using Angular 16.
 I have experience working with Angular 10, 14, 16, and 17.

 I'm enthusiastically open to new opportunities, seeking to contribute and learn in evolving environments